The Last Watch on the Walls

 As dawn broke on August 24, 410 CE, the full scope of the disaster became clear.
 Visigothic warriors moved methodically through the city's fourteen districts, systematically looting homes and public buildings.
 Alaric, who was himself a Christian (though of the Arian sect), had given orders to spare the churches and respect holy places.
 The great basilicas of St. Peter and St. Paul became refugee centers, filled with Romans seeking sanctuary.

 In the Forum, centuries of accumulated wealth was stripped from government buildings and temples.
 Gold and silver statues were torn down and melted, precious stones prized from their settings, and ancient treasures loaded onto wagons.
 The House of the Vestals, where the sacred flame of Rome had burned for over a millennium, was ransacked.
-Though the flame had been extinguished years earlier by Christian emperors, the violation of this sacred space marked a powerful symbolic break with Rome's past.
+The flame had been extinguished years earlier by Christian emperors, but the violation of this sacred space marked a powerful symbolic break with Rome's past.

 The Roman Senate, that ancient institution that had guided the Republic and Empire for centuries, met one final time in the Curia Julia.
 Several senators proposed organizing a resistance, but with no military forces at their disposal, they could only negotiate terms with Alaric to limit the destruction.
 The Visigothic king agreed to spare lives in exchange for all precious metals and valuable movable goods.